 Clarinaze nasal spray: the dose

 The usual dose for Clarinaze is two sprays into each nostril once daily.
-Once symptoms are controlled, it is possible to reduce the dose to one spray into each nostril once daily.
+Once symptoms are controlled, it is possible to reduce the dose to one spray into each nostril daily.

 Can you use Clarinaze nasal spray in pregnancy?